-After the funding decision has been issued, the Programme Operator sends electronically a letter, together with an evaluation summary report, to the Project Promoter of each of the evaluated proposals.
+After the funding decision has been issued, the Programme Operator sends electronically a letter, together with a consensus report, to the Project Promoter of each of the evaluated proposals.

 3.2.
-Formal (administrative) assessment
+Formal (eligibility) assessment

 Proposals must fulfil all of the eligibility criteria if they are to be retained for scientific peerreview.